Counterfactual Representation Learning with Balancing Weights: METHODOLOGY

-Our development is motivated by a generalization bound modified from \cite{Shalit}, which states that under mild technical assumptions the counterfactual prediction error, and consequently, the causal effect prediction error can be upper bounded by a sum of the factual prediction error and a representation discrepancy ({\it i.e.}, quantified imbalance) between the treatment groups.
-More formally, let be the unit loss, where $L(y,y'): \mathcal{Y}\times\mathcal{Y}\rightarrow\mathbb{R}^+$ is a loss function ({\it e.g.}, squared loss $(y-y')^2$).
-We can further define the expected factual loss w.r.t. the target density under treatment $t \in \{0,1\}$: This differs from the original setup in \cite{Shalit} in that our expectation is taken w.r.t. the {\em target densities} $g(x|T=t)$ rather than the observational densities $p(x|T=t)$.
-Under the technical conditions listed in the SM, the following generalization bound holds: where $C$ is a constant w.r.t. model parameters, $r=\Phi(x)$ is the representation for a unit with covariates $x$, and $g_\Phi(r|T=1),g_\Phi(r|T=0)$ are the distributions induced by the map $\Phi$ (which is invertible by assumption) from $g(x|T=1),g(x|T=0)$, respectively.
+{\it Remark:} This differs from the original setup in \cite{Shalit} in that our expectation is taken w.r.t. the {\em target densities} $g(x|T=t)$ rather than the observational densities $p(x|T=t)$.
+Under the technical conditions listed in the SM, the following generalization bound holds:

+where $C$ is a constant w.r.t. model parameters, $r=\Phi(x)$ is the representation for a unit with covariates $x$, and $g_\Phi(r|T=1),g_\Phi(r|T=0)$ are the distributions induced by the map $\Phi$ (which is invertible by assumption) from $g(x|T=1),g(x|T=0)$, respectively.
 The \textit{integral probability metric} is defined as $\textup{IPM}_G(u,v) \triangleq \underset{m\in G}{\textup{sup}}\int_{\mathcal{R}}m(r)[u(r)-v(r)]dr$ \citep{IPM}, and measures the discrepancy between two distributions $u$ and $v$ by identifying the maximal expected contrast w.r.t. function class $G$.
 Prominent examples of IPMs include the Wasserstein distance \citep{Wasserstein} and the Maximum Mean Discrepancy (MMD; \citeauthor{GrettonMMD}, \citeyear{GrettonMMD}).
 With stronger technical assumptions (such as $G$ being the space of all Lipschitz-1 functions, being dense in $L^2$, or derived from a characteristic kernel), the IPM becomes a formal distance metric for distributions.

 Standard decomposition of generalization error typically consists of two parts: the training error and model complexity, where the latter is often formally characterized by measures like Rademacher complexity or VC dimension \citep{shalev2014understanding}.
 The latter term usually encourages models from a simpler hypothesis space, to avoid overfitting.
 Compared with the bound in \cite{Shalit}, we can reduce the bound in \eqref{eq:weighted_balance} through proper weighting in the design stage without restricting the representations themselves to be exactly balanced across treatment groups, but rather enforcing that the \textit{reweighted} representations are balanced.
 Equivalently, with the proper weighting, we can improve the overall generalization bound by reducing the factual training error without sacrificing the counterfactual generalization.
 This reconciles the conflict that the IPM and prediction error are at odds.